Post-MSN Doctor of Nursing Practice

 Tuition and fee assessments for distance learning may vary.
 The part-of-term, accelerated semester format of the post-MSN DNP program is a market tuition rate program.
 Tuition for this program differs from the standard (Florida resident/non-Florida resident) tuition rates for other DNP tracks offered by the School of Nursing.
 Refer to the UNF Tuition & Fees page for more detail.
-Students enrolled in market tuition rate or self-supporting tuition rate programs are not eligible to receive the State Employee Tuition Waiver.
-Students may also have limited ability to utilize other State approved waivers.
-For more information, please see our page on University accepted waivers.
+For information regarding tuition waivers, please see our page on University accepted waivers.

 For those who choose to enroll in the part-of-term semester format, below are several tools and resources to review:

 Distance Learning Student Services